Flows on the PGL(V)-Hitchin component: Well-definedness of -parallel flows

 By making an appropriate change of basis, we see that Lemma \ref{lem:matrix} also holds if $U$ is a unipotent lower triangular matrix and $X$ is a diagonal matrix whose entries are decreasing down the diagonal.
-With this, we now prove Theorem \ref{thm:unipotent closed edge}.